-In 2023, the Supervisory board increased to 5 members.
-Two members of the Supervisory board, including the Chairman of the Supervisory board, represented Deutsche Bank Group and performed their functions within the framework of duties of Deutsche Bank Group and did not receive a separate compensation from the Bank.
-Three members of the Supervisory board were independent and received only fixed compensation in 2023.
+In 2024, the Supervisory board headcount increased to 6 members.
+Two members of the Supervisory board represented Deutsche Bank Group and performed their functions within the framework of duties of Deutsche Bank Group and did not receive a separate compensation from the Bank.
+Four members of the Supervisory board were independent and received only fixed compensation in 2024.

-The total payments to the members of the Supervisory board in 2023 amounted to UAH 3.1 million.
+The total payments to the members of the Supervisory board in 2024 amounted to UAH 5.8 million.
 They were paid on a quarterly basis.
-The total cost of the Supervisory board amounted to UAH 3.6 million.
+The total cost of the Supervisory Board i amounted to UAH 6.8 million including SSC.